-BEAT SCENE number 101 is now at the printer.
-It will be available shortly.
+BEAT SCENE number 101 is now available.
+The mailout was completed a few weeks ago.
+Eased along with Classic FM radio.
 It is an eclectic mix as usual, Jack Kerouac of course, Allen Ginsberg, Lawrence Ferlinghetti, Joan Haverty, Helen Weaver, Diane di Prima, Beat Women (like Elise Cowen – pictured above) and more.
 And how encouraging it is to see a little mention of this forthcoming issue on The Allen Ginsberg Project site.
 Thank you Peter Hale and co.
-If you would like to pre-order a copy contact me at email@example.com
+There are only a few copies left.
+If you would like to order a copy contact me at firstname.lastname@example.org

 Number 102 is well progressed and will be the second volume of The Beats in Britain.
 You might recall the first volume two or three years ago, which was well received.
 Richard Brautigan will feature.
 It’s a while since he was included in an issue.